Drupal4Gov/drupal4gov.us/README.md

 ## Updating from DrupalVM

-If you have been a part of our team in the past and have a local DrupalVM, here are a few steps to take to "update" to Lando.
+If you have been a part of our team in the past and have a local DrupalVM, here are a few steps to take to update to Lando.

 * `blt vm:nuke` to destroy the old vm
 * open the blt/local.blt.yml file and look for a "vm" key.
 If present, remove the vm (and enable:true) keys from the file